klaoude/QuickerStack/QuickStackStore/Package/README.md

 ## 5 - Trashing and Quick Trashing

-Trashing is based on the amazing mod [Trash Items](https://www.nexusmods.com/valheim/mods/441) mod by [virtuaCode](https://www.nexusmods.com/valheim/users/111195808).
+Trashing is based on the amazing mod [Trash Items](https://www.nexusmods.com/valheim/mods/441) mod by [virtuaCode](https://www.nexusmods.com/valheim/users/111195808) (with permission).
 It adds a trash can UI element to the inventory screen to quickly trash any non favorited item.

 This mod also adds Quick Trashing.
 By holding the Favoriting Key while you attempt to trash an item, you instead 'trash flag' this kind of item, similar to favoriting.
 When you click on the trash can without holding an item, an option to Quick Trash will appear allowing to trash all trash flagged items in your inventory.